 accommodation opportunities for Western Australians.

-Department of Sport and Recreation now operates Camp Quaranup,
+department now operates Camp Quaranup,

 continuing to deliver recreation camp services in one of the few intact,